Good ACT Scores

 ACT Scores for Ivy League Schools

 The eight private universities that comprise the Ivy League are some of the most competitive universities in the U.S. Earning a top ACT score can be an important factor in gaining acceptance into an Ivy League School.
 A competitive score for any of the Ivy League schools is an ACT score of about 34 (out of 36).
-In the table below, we showcase the ACT score ranges for Ivy League Schools in 2024.
+In the table below, we showcase the ACT score ranges of the middle 50% of students who gained acceptance into Ivy League Schools.

 Harvard University34-363%